 EXERCISE DESCRIPTION DURATION (seconds) (length of exercise) RECOVERY (seconds) (time between sets) NO. OF REPS (repeats of the exercise) NO. OF SETS (cycles of reps)

-Record the time and day of your weekly activities.
+Use this diary to record the time and day of your weekly activities.
 Discuss your progress with your Rehab Specialist on your 1:1 call.